sqf-ice/mesh802155/mesh155/apps/TestASES/README.txt

 Description:

-In this application one node takes the role of mesh coordinator (MC) of a 802.15.5 LR-WPAN Mesh.
+In this application one node takes the role of mesh coordinator (MC) of an IEEE 802.15.5 LR-WPAN Mesh.
 The MC initiates a mesh network, and waits for new devices requesting for joining the network.
 Whenever a device tries to join, the mesh coordinator accepts it.
-Other four nodes act as intermediate devices (mesh-devices), and another fifth node acts as end-device.
+Other four nodes act as intermediate devices (mesh-devices), and a fifth node acts as end-device.
 All of them, the mesh-devices and the end-device switch to the pre-defined channel by the MC and then try to join it.
 Once all nodes join the network, the following tree multi-hop topology is formed: